Chollie1987/reading-notes/class-07.md

 **Object Prototypes Using A Constructor**

 1. Prototype and inheritance analogy from previous work experience.
 I have to think about this more.

+## Things I want to know more about

+1. Prototypes and how they work